Toni M. Jaeger-Fine

 Office: Room 8-131, 150 West 62nd Street, New York City

-Toni Jaeger-Fine is assistant dean for international and non-J.D. programs at Fordham Law School, where she oversees the Law School’s graduate (LL.M., M.S.L., S.J.D.), study abroad, and visiting scholar and research fellow programs.
-She also directs the International Judicial Research and Training Program, the Summer Institute in New York City, and the Winter Institute in U.S. Law.
-Dean Jaeger-Fine travels extensively and has taught or lectured in numerous countries, including Argentina, Brazil, Colombia, Croatia, Czech Republic, Dominican Republic, Egypt, Germany, Italy, Japan, Hungary, Kazakhstan, Mexico, the Netherlands, Nigeria, Peru, P.R.
-China, Romania, Spain, Taiwan, and Vietnam.
-She is the author of numerous articles on a wide range of topics published in the United States and abroad, as well as two books: American Legal Systems: A Resource and Reference Guide and An Introduction to the Anglo-American Legal System, which has been translated into Italian, Korean, and Portuguese.
-She is also co-author of a series of books, including a case book on the U.S. legal system, under Mastering-the-Master.com.
+Toni Jaeger-Fine is assistant dean of international and non-J.D. programs at Fordham Law School.
+She has taught or lectured domestically and in Argentina, Brazil, China, Colombia, Croatia, Czech Republic, Dominican Republic, Egypt, Germany, Italy, Japan, Hungary, Kazakhstan, Mexico, the Netherlands, Nigeria, Peru, Romania, Spain, Switzerland, Taiwan, and Vietnam.
+Dean Jaeger-Fine is the author of numerous articles on a wide range of topics published in the United States and abroad, as well as several books: Becoming a Lawyer: Discovering and Defining Your Professional Persona; American Legal Systems: A Resource and Reference Guide; An Introduction to the Anglo-American Legal System (which has been translated into Italian, Korean, and Portuguese), The U.S. LL.M.: From Whether to When, What, Where, and How; and Mastering the U.S. Legal System.
+Dean Jaeger-Fine blogs online at YourProfessionalPersona.com.
+She is a regular speaker to delegations hosted by the U.S. Department of State, Senior Counselor to the International Section of the Federal Bar Association, and an application reader for the Schwarzman Scholars program.

-Previously, Dean Jaeger-Fine served as director of graduate and international programs at Cardozo Law School and as associate director of the global law school program at NYU School of Law.
-She is past chair of the section on post-graduate legal education, the section on international legal exchange, and the section on legal education for foreign lawyers of the Association of American Law Schools.
-Dean Jaeger-Fine is a founding member of the board of directors of Lawyers without Borders and is the first American to serve on the board of the German American Lawyers Association.
+Previously, Dean Jaeger-Fine served as associate director of the global law program at NYU School of Law.
+She was twice a Fulbright Senior Specialist Program grant recipient, and is past chair of the sections on Post-Graduate Legal Education, International Legal Exchange, and Legal Education for Foreign Lawyers of the Association of American Law Schools.
 Dean Jaeger-Fine was associated with the law firm of Crowell & Moring in Washington, D.C., where her practice focused on commercial, appellate, and administrative litigation.
-She is a cum laude graduate of Duke Law School and received her B.A. from Harpur College, SUNY Binghamton, at which she was elected to Phi Beta Kappa.
+She is a cum laude graduate of Duke Law School and received her B.A. from Harpur College, where she was elected to Phi Beta Kappa.